 Much panic!
 Such wow.
 I am duly reprimanded for adding 1 past the end of a u64.

 This feels as safe as my mother’s arms, compared to the same operation in C. In Rust, trying to do this at compile-time doesn’t even get past compilation.
-This panic is the kind of behavior I’d expect from the Integer conversion method recommended in Rust by Example… But that’s not what we get - we get that mess above.
+This panic is the kind of behavior I’d expect from an Integer conversion method recommended in Rust by Example… But that’s not what we get - we get that mess above.

 Contrast this with the TryFrom/TryInto version - I get a